 OptumHealth Education is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
 OptumHealth Education maintains responsibility for this program.
 1.00 CE hour.

 As a Jointly Accredited Organization, OptumHealth Education is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 OptumHealth Education maintains responsibility for this course.
 Social workers completing this course receive 1.00 continuing education credits.

 Counselors and/or marriage and family therapists

-Other States: If your state is not specifically listed, nearly all state counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals, such as those listed below.
+Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.
-The Ohio board includes counselors and MFTs.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.